 An unexpected finding was that while a palatable HFD did not improve FAA in CR D1R KO mice, the same diet provided once daily did induce a weak FAA equivalently in KO and WT mice with AL access to regular chow throughout the day.
 Furthermore, upon transfer to the CR schedule, the KO mice showed a transient FAA that dissipated over the course of the first week.
 These observations suggest that enhanced palatability can compensate for deficits in oscillator entrainment or incentive motivation, but that this effect is masked by CR.
 We speculate that the activity phenotype in D1R KO mice reflects an additional metabolic factor.
 Although D1R KO mice, like WT mice, exhibited hyperactivity during acute food deprivation they were significantly less active throughout the day and night during the chronic CR schedules.
 This was not due to metabolic collapse, given that during chronic restriction, D1R KO mice maintained nocturnal body temperatures relative to WT mice, which were hypothermic at night and early in the light period.
 These results suggest a different strategy used by WT and KO mice to maintain metabolic homeostasis during CR.
 The WT mice may conserve energy by reducing metabolism at night, and expend energy by raising body temperature and locomotor activity in anticipation of a regular daily mealtime.
 The KO mice, by contrast, switch from an initial hyperactivity to a long-term hypoactivity of sufficient magnitude to support a more normal body temperature despite restricted calorie intake.
 This strategy results in low levels of activity both at night and prior to mealtime.
 Nonetheless, the reduction in FAA is significant even when normalized against total daily activity.
 Thus, the food anticipation phenotype in CR D1R KO mice may be explained by an alteration in the strategy to maintain metabolic homeostasis, which damps activity non-specifically throughout the 24-hr cycle and an impairment in circadian entrainment and/or incentive motivation processes that results in a disproportionate reduction of activity in anticipation of mealtime.

 Another notable feature of the food-entrainment phenotype in D1R KO mice is that despite the marked attenuation of FAA, the preprandial rise in body temperature is essentially normal (see Figure 9).
-Feeding schedules entrain circadian oscillators in many body tissues and brain regions, There is at present no direct evidence for a master food-entrainable pacemaker analogous to the retinorecipient light-entrainable pacemaker in the SCN, which in mammals is indispensible for entrainment to light:dark cycles.
-Indeed hypophysectomy eliminates preprandial temperature increases but not FAA [65]; a dissociation that we have also observed with mice showing temperature entrainment without FAA [17] and mice showing FAA without showing preprandial temperature increases [62].
+Feeding schedules entrain circadian oscillators in many body tissues and brain regions.
+There is at present no direct evidence for a master food-entrainable pacemaker analogous to the retinorecipient light-entrainable pacemaker in the SCN, which in mammals is indispensible for entrainment to light:dark cycles.
+Indeed hypophysectomy eliminates preprandial temperature increases but not FAA [65], a dissociation that we have also observed with mice showing temperature entrainment without FAA [17] and mice showing FAA without showing preprandial temperature increases [62].
 Food-entrainment may involve multiple parallel entrainment pathways, acting on a fully distributed, non-hierarchical system of circadian oscillators in local circuits, each responsible for generating food-entrained rhythms in tissue specific functions.
 The differential effect of the D1R KO on behavior and body temperature is consistent with this model.

 Evidence that daily rhythms of food anticipatory activity may reflect entrainment of circadian oscillations in the dorsal striatum by daily reward schedules and D1R signaling suggest new insights into the processes that may induce and sustain daily repetitive or even addictive behaviors.